salsabilafcr/Customer_Segmentation_and_Clustering/README.md

 ## Objective Segmentatins
-Determine the optimal number of customer groups and assign labels to each group.
-By gaining insights into these segments, the marketing team can tailor their strategies, promotions, and services to better meet the specific needs and preferences of each identified group.
+Defining optimal customer groups allows marketing teams to customize their strategies, promotions, and services to better address the specific needs and preferences of each identified group.
 This targeted approach is expected to improve customer satisfaction, increase loyalty, and drive overall business success.

 ## Customer Segmentation and Clustering Process